Bootstrap tests for almost goodness-of-fit: Processes with estimated parameters

 {\bf Assumption 5:} It holds that

 \cite{Huber-67} established conditions under which Assumption 3 holds (see also \cite[Ch.
 7]{Serfling-80}). \cite[Thm.
 3.7]{Arcones-Gine-92} proved that Assumption 4 is fulfilled under the same conditions used by \cite{Huber-67} to prove the \(F\)-a.s. consistency of the M-estimator \(\hat\btheta_n\) (Assumption 3).
-Assumption 5 is a bootstrap version of Assumption 2.
-Further, \cite[Thm.
-3.6]{Arcones-Gine-92} establish conditions for its fulfilment and use it to prove the asymptotic normality of the bootstrap estimator \(\hat\btheta_n^*\).
+Assumption~5 is the bootstrap analogue of Assumption~2 and requires the bootstrap to replicate the first-order behaviour of the estimator, thus ensuring the \emph{asymptotic linearity} of \(\hat{\boldsymbol{\theta}}_n^*\). \cite[Theorem~3.6]{Arcones-Gine-92} give conditions for this property and use them to prove the asymptotic normality of the bootstrap estimator.
+Moreover, \cite[Theorem~2.2 and Corollary~2.3]{Burke-Gombay} show that Assumptions~4 and~5 hold for maximum likelihood estimators under the standard regularity conditions needed to define and compute Fisher information.